 While parents and school lunch programs undeniably play a vital role in improving the health of children, it ultimately comes down to kids making healthy choices themselves.

 “Taking kids shopping for groceries and letting them pick out the veggie for the night, allowing them in the kitchen to help prepare dinner, or starting a small garden with them are all great ways to help kids explore the wonderful world of real food,” recommends Melinda Johnson, MS, RDN, and president of the Arizona Academy of Nutrition and Dietetics.

 On this Food Day, celebrate the steps taken to improve the health and nutrition of kids, but know that it’s an ongoing task and one in which all play a part.

-Gillean Barkyoumb, MS, RDN, is a health and science writer based out of Gilbert, AZ, specializing in topics such as nutrition, exercise and food science.
-She works on the research & science team for a leading health and wellness company and is the Arizona Academy of Nutrition and Dietetics' marketing coordinator.
-Gillean enjoys spending time at her family’s cabin in northern Arizona and hosting trendy, fun nutrition parties.
-Read her blog, Skinny on Nutrition, and connect with her on Twitter.
+Gillean Barkyoumb, MS, RDN, is a health and science writer based out of Gilbert, Ariz., specializing in topics such as nutrition, exercise and food science.
+Read her blog, Millennial Nutrition, and connect with her on Twitter and Instagram.